steledama/nixos/README.md

 };
 ```

-It is important to distinguish between system level configurations and user level configurations.
-In [MyNixOS](https://mynixos.com/) the first one contains 'nixpkgs/option' and we need to put in the configuration.nix file and the seconds containg 'home-manager' and we need to put them in home.nix.
-As stated in the comment of the barbone home.nix file home-manager can handle plain config files through 'home.file'
+It is important to distinguish between system-level configurations and user-level configurations.
+In MyNixOS, the former contains 'nixpkgs/option', and we need to put it in the configuration.nix file, while the latter contains 'home-manager', and we need to put them in home.nix.
+As stated in the comment of the barebone home.nix file, Home Manager can handle plain config files through 'home.file'.

 ### home.file: embed the file